The British School, Rio de Janeiro

 We aim to cultivate well-informed, open-minded, confident, caring and enquiring young people who strive to do their best.
 The emphasis on academic achievement is balanced by our concern to meet our pupils' physical, emotional and social needs and to ensure that they are prepared for active and well balanced citizenship.

 Our teachers are well-qualified (some 30% being recruited from overseas) and supported by a robust and effective programme of continuing professional development.
-Foundation stage, primary and secondary education (British National Curriculum; IGCSE; and Brazilian curriculum) and secondary – pre-university education (IB and Brazilian curriculum).
+The School continually invests in well-qualified staff and their training, curriculum development, resources, technology and infrastructure, including new buildings.

-The extracurricular activities offered include football, capoeira, volleyball, basketball, ballet, artistic gymnastics, judo, choir, music (instruments and singing), cooking, drama and arts.
+The extracurricular activities offered include football, capoeira, volleyball, basketball, ballet, artistic gymnastics, judo, choir, music (instruments and singing), cooking, drama, arts, robotics, yoga.
 Depending on the age and interest of the students, hiking and climbing, rowing and sailing lessons are offered.

-Air-conditioned classrooms, interactive Whiteboard in all classrooms and computers connected to the internet, science laboratories and computer & technology laboratories, libraries, gymnasiums and open spaces for sports and games, playgrounds with a variety of toys, auditoriums for drama classes, drama presentations and art exhibitions, sickbays (first-aid - nurses), and dining halls.
+Air-conditioned classrooms, interactive Whiteboard in all classrooms and computers connected to the internet, science laboratories and computer & technology laboratories, makerspaces with IT equipment, 3D Printers, virtual reality items, libraries, gymnasiums and open spaces for sports and games, playgrounds with a variety of toys, auditoriums for drama classes, drama presentations and art exhibitions, sickbays (first-aid - nurses), and dining halls.